FreemanTheMaverick/Orbaplaw/doc/NAO.md

 job_mwfn=wfn.MultiWaveFunction("job.mwfn")
 ```

-+ Calculating the density matrix, which is necessary for generation of NAOs.
++ Calculating the density matrix based on the orbital coefficients and the occupation numbers, which is necessary for generation of NAOs.
 ```
 job_mwfn.calcDensity()
 ```